planetfederal/workshops/workshops/_frontpage/source/en/index.rst

 Course Materials at Boundless
 =============================

-`Boundless <http://boundlessgeo.com/>`_ is a "social enterprise" devoted to building and supporting tools that help organizations share their information online.
+`Boundless <http://boundlessgeo.com/>`_ is devoted to building and supporting tools that help organizations share their information online.
 We believe that access to knowledge is a fundamental good, so we make our training materials available online under an open document license, for everyone to use and reuse.

 Tutorials
 ---------